Trump picks Dr. Oz to run Medicare and Medicaid, Linda McMahon for Education, Lutnick for Commerce

 Trump has said he wants to overhaul the Affordable Care Act but has said he only has "concepts of a plan" for how that redesign would operate.
 During his first term in office, he tried unsuccessfully to scrap the program altogether.
 Last month, Republican House Speaker Mike Johnson promised that health care reform would be a big part of Trump's second term agenda.

-Other Republicans have vowed to downsize Medicaid and the Affordable Care Act, after years of record enrollment during the Biden administration.

-During his campaign for senate, Oz promised to expand Medicare Advantage, the private-run version of Medicare that has become increasingly popular but also a source of widespread fraud.
+During his campaign for senate, Oz promised to expand Medicare Advantage, the privately run version of Medicare that has become increasingly popular but also a source of widespread fraud.

 TV personality Oprah Winfrey helped launch Oz into fandom and fortune.
 After years of appearing on her show as a health expert, Oz landed a talk show of his own that aired for 13 seasons.
 Oz has been accused of hawking dubious medical treatments and products on his defunct TV show.
 And during the height of the COVID-19 pandemic, he pressured government officials to make hydroxychloroquine widely available, despite unresolved questions about its safety and effectiveness.